G. O. Dietz

 Godlove Orth Dietz (August 17, 1872 – March 23, 1929) was an American college football player, coach, lawyer, and judge.
-He served as the head football coach at Drake University in 1902 and Kansas State Agricultural College—now known as Kansas State University—in 1903, compiling a career college football record of 7–7–2.
+He served as the head football coach at Drake University in 1902 and Kansas State Agricultural College—now known as Kansas State University—in 1903, compiling a career coaching record of 7–7–2.

 Playing career

 Dietz graduated from the Grand Prairie Seminary in Onarga, Illinois.
 Dietz then attended Northwestern University, which was affiliated with the seminary.
 At Northwestern, Dietz played as a back for four seasons for the football team.
 Also starting on the team during three of these years was Dietz's brother, Cyrus E. Dietz.
 G. O. Dietz graduated from Northwestern with a law degree, and was a member of the Delta Chi fraternity along with his brother Cyrus.

 Coaching career

 Drake

 Dietz got his first head coaching job as the sixth head football coach at Drake University located in Des Moines, Iowa for the 1902 season.
 His record at Drake was 4–3–1.
 The last game of his season at Drake would provide his career coaching highlight with at 47–0 pounding over Grinnell College on November 26, 1902.